eclipse-velocitas/cli/docs/PROJECT-CONFIG.md

 # Project configuration

 The project configuration describes which packages your project is using and in which version.
 The versions of the referenced packages can be upgraded using the `upgrade` command.
-If you only want to see which new versions are available use `upgrade --dry-run`.
+If you only want to see which new versions are available use `upgrade --dry-run` or `upgrade --dry-run --ignore-bounds`.
 Each package may expose variables which need to be set from the project configuration.
 If multiple different packages all expose the same named variable `foo`, setting this variable once in the project configuration will pass the value to all packages.

 Read more about variables [here](./features/VARIABLES.md).